lpzju/ML_work/README.md

     - small-batch waste too much time,and didn't perform well

 ### Something about the parameters of CNN
-    - Too much parameters to choose
+    - Too much parameters to choose/Black box model
     - After checking the information，feel that the parameters given are good enough

 ### Increase the number of epochs：for epoch in range(4)